Efficient Approximation Algorithms for Fair Influence Maximization under Maximin Constraint: Abstract

 \section{Abstract}

-Aiming to reduce disparities of influence across different groups, Fair Influence Maximization (FIM) has recently garnered widespread attention.
-The maximin constraint, a common notion of fairness adopted in the FIM problem, imposes a direct and intuitive requirement that asks the utility (influenced ratio within a group) of the worst-off group should be maximized.
-Although the objective of FIM under maximin constraint is conceptually straightforward, the development of efficient algorithms with strong theoretical guarantees remains an open challenge.
-The difficulty arises from the fact that the maximin objective does not satisfy submodularity, a key property for designing approximate algorithms in traditional influence maximization settings.
+Fair Influence Maximization (FIM) seeks to mitigate disparities in influence across different groups and has recently garnered increasing attention.
+A widely adopted notion of fairness in FIM is the maximin constraint, which directly requires maximizing the utility (influenced ratio within a group) of the worst-off group.
+Despite its intuitive formulation, designing efficient algorithms with strong theoretical guarantees remains challenging, as the maximin objective does not satisfy submodularity, a key property for designing approximate algorithms in traditional influence maximization settings.
 In this paper, we address this challenge by proposing a two-step optimization framework consisting of Inner-group Maximization (IGM) and Across-group Maximization (AGM).
 We first prove that the influence spread within any individual group remains submodular, enabling effective optimization within groups.
 Based on this, IGM applies a greedy approach to pick high-quality seeds for each group.
 In the second step, AGM coordinates seed selection across groups by introducing two strategies: Uniform Selection (US) and Greedy Selection (GS).
 We prove that AGM-GS holds a $(1-1/e-\varepsilon)$ approximation to the optimal solution when groups are completely disconnected, while AGM-US guarantees a roughly $\frac{1}{m}(1-1/e-\varepsilon)$ lower bound regardless of the group structure, with $m$ denoting the number of groups.